k85005249-dotcom/SQL-ASSIGNMENTS/README.md

 | **Top Supplier** | Croma Electronics (Highest Sales Value) |
 | **Key Regions** | Mumbai, Delhi, Bengaluru |
 | **Top Customer** | Ritika Gupta |

 ---

+## 🚀 How to use
+1. Ensure you have **MySQL Workbench** or a similar SQL client installed.
+2. Run the schema creation scripts for `RetailDB_2`.
+3. Copy and paste the queries from this README to perform data analysis.

+---